adamskyle/swapi-frontend-developer-test/README.md

 -   Use Vue which is the preferred framework
 -   Map main characters images to their keys
+-   User should be able to filter based on gender in the people section (male, female, robot)
 -   Statically rendered, SEO Friendly pages

 ## Time Duration